JasperNZ/AM-Thinker-APP/README.md

 double check the up and down arrows (unicode) on details button don't crash the system ask about visiblity and readability of the colours.
 Preference of UI text?
+Are the tooltip descriptions too verbose
+Mathematic  signs too distracting, or can we assume users are intuitive? (e.g <=3 days vs 1-3 days)